 One Tribe’s Fight to Protect the Great Lakes

-The Anishinaabe people are fighting efforts to extend the life of a dangerous oil pipeline that runs through its tribal territory and one of the world’s most sensitive ecosystems.
+The Bay Mills Indian Community is fighting efforts to extend the life of a dangerous oil pipeline that runs through its tribal territory and one of the world’s most sensitive ecosystems.

 When Jacques LeBlanc Jr. was a little boy, his dad would wake him up before sunrise and drive them to Michigan’s Lake Superior.
 Along the way, they’d stop to buy some gas station treats — his favorite part.

 Once at the docks, LeBlanc’s dad, a commercial fisherman, would tuck his son into an oversized rain slicker, black rubber boots, and yellow dish gloves.
-They’d hop in a boat and glide through the Great Lakes, a linked chain of bottomless blue pools that together serve as one of the world’s largest sources of freshwater.
-As his father hauled in nets brimming with white fish and lake trout, LeBlanc would run around the boat deck, grabbing at their squirmy, shimmering bodies.
+They’d hop in a boat and glide through the Great Lakes, a linked chain of bottomless blue pools that together serve as one of the world’s largest freshwater ecosystems.
+As his father hauled in nets brimming with whitefish and lake trout, LeBlanc would run around the boat deck, grabbing at their squirmy, shimmering bodies.
 For every fish he placed in a wooden box, the young LeBlanc got a nickel.

 “I just loved being out on the water, watching the sun rise, feeling the cold morning mist on my face,” he says.
 “It’s a feeling that stuck with me my whole life.”